Atticus Wealth Management LLC Buys 300 Shares of Sysco Co. (NYSE:SYY)

 Sysco Dividend Announcement

 The firm also recently announced a quarterly dividend, which will be paid on Friday, October 28th.
-Shareholders of record on Friday, October 7th will be issued a $0.49 dividend.
+Shareholders of record on Friday, October 7th will be paid a $0.49 dividend.
+This represents a $1.96 dividend on an annualized basis and a yield of 2.50%.
 The ex-dividend date is Thursday, October 6th.
-This represents a $1.96 dividend on an annualized basis and a yield of 2.50%.
-Sysco’s payout ratio is currently 74.24%.
+Sysco’s dividend payout ratio (DPR) is 74.24%.

 Sysco Corporation, through its subsidiaries, engages in the marketing and distribution of various food and related products primarily to the foodservice or food-away-from-home industry in the United States, Canada, the United Kingdom, France, and internationally.
 It operates through U.S. Foodservice Operations, International Foodservice Operations, SYGMA, and Other segments.